henryinqz/Quercus-TabOpener/README.md

 <img src=https://i.imgur.com/tc5Zw3D.png>

-<i>Note: This is an unofficial extension.
+<i>Note: This is an unofficial extension & not affiliated with the University of Toronto.
 It is suggested that you disable the extension before any Quercus quizzes to prevent any conflicts</i>

 ## Screenshots
 <img src=https://i.imgur.com/Ils0evz.png>